-This fully-enclosed facility offers year-round opportunities for kids as young as 3 years old can saddle up their very own pony and learn everything they need to know about caring for, understanding, and communicating with their ride.
-Their fully-enclosed facility is ideal for riding year-round.
-Cowboy Jerry’s is also known for their family days where kids can paint an actual horse using colorful (and non-toxic) paints.
-All of their parties include pony time (riding and petting ponies), horseshoe painting, goody bags filled with treats for the horses, time in the Club House and place settings in either hot pink or lime green.
+This fully-enclosed facility offers year-round opportunities for kids as young as 3 years old can saddle up their very own pony and learn everything they need to know about caring for, understanding, and communicating with the horses in group or private lessons that use Natural Horsemanship Methods.
+Birthday parties include pony time (riding and petting ponies), horseshoe painting, goody bags filled with treats for the horses, time in the Club House and place settings in either hot pink or lime green.

 17531 S. Henrici Rd.